kevinweber/wbounce/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Improvement: Only load scripts and CSS when they are actually needed.
+* Improvement: Added support for shortcodes that are inserted into the "wBounce content" text area.

 = 1.1.1 =
-* New feature: Deactivate wBounce for pages and posts individually (“wBounce status”).
+* New feature: Deactivate wBounce for pages and posts individually ("wBounce status").
 * New feature: Define if wBounce should be fired on posts and/or pages by default.
 * New feature: The wBounce status can be seen in an additional column on the overview for posts and pages.
 * New feature: Sensitivity.